Skip to main content

 CIP Deviations

 As indicated in the UNE-EN ISO 14155:2021 standard, the investigator may not deviate from the Clinical Investigation Plan (CIP), except in emergencies (section 4.5.4.b of the standard).
 In such cases, the investigator may proceed without prior approval from the sponsor and the Ethics Committee to protect the rights, safety, and well-being of human subjects.
+The use of waivers from the Clinical Investigation Plan is strictly prohibited.

 These deviations must be documented by the principal investigator and notified to the sponsor and the IRB as soon as possible, and always within a maximum of 15 days.
 Immediately after receiving the notification, the sponsor will record and analyze the deviations carried out and their potential impact.
 Depending on the findings, the sponsor will take the necessary corrective and/or preventive measures.